 Using exchange-traded funds (ETFs) as a proxy, we examined the total returns for nine asset classes (with some overlap) over 1-, 3-, 5- and 10-year horizons.
 (We excluded the 7-year period because the starting point would have been square in the throes of the financial crisis).
-The results are displayed in the chart below.
+The results are displayed in the chart below, small businesses and SMEs.
 It may surprise you to learn that the only asset classes with positive annualized returns for all periods were long-term Treasury bonds and municipal bonds.
 That’s right.
 Nearly seven years after the end of the “Great Recession,” the asset classes considered most defensive of all have still been the most consistent performers.
 I think this says quite a bit about both the strength (or rather weakness) of the economic recovery, as well as the skepticism with which investors perceive our present economic future.
 But the alternative is probably a better explanation: the Fed has simply not removed it’s foot off the gas to any great extent, and investors still, even today, don’t expect the Fed to act with much urgency any time soon.

 *Data obtained from Bloomberg.
 We used exchange-traded funds (ETFs) as a proxy for asset class returns.
 These included the Vanguard Emerging Markets Stock Index Fund (VWO), the iShares High-Yield Corporate Bond Fund (HYG), the iShares 20+ Year Treasury Bond Fund (TLT), the SPDR Gold Shares (GLD), the MSCI EAFE Index Fund (EFA), the Vanguard REIT Index Fund (VNQ), the PowerShares DB Commodity Index (DBC), the S&P 500 Index, and the iShares AMT-Free Municipal Bond Index (MUB).
 The 10-year performance for the High-Yield Bonds included only the period from 4/13/2007 through the present as the former was the inception date of the ETF.
 Also, the 10-year performance for Municipal Bonds included only the period from 9/14/2007 through the present as the former was the inception date for the ETF.